COVID-19 UPDATE: US MED continues to operate during regular business hours.

 When getting started with your CGM, there are a few tips and tricks to remember so that the process goes smoothly.

-4) Don’t become too overwhelmed by all the alerts at first.
-This is an important time in your life with a CGM.
-As you learn more about how to manage your blood glucose, the number of alerts will decrease.
+- Don’t become too overwhelmed by all the alerts at first.
+Remember that this device will simplify your blood glucose monitoring and this learning curve is an important time in your life with a CGM.
+As you learn more about how to manage your blood glucose, the number of alerts will decrease and the ease of your diabetes care will increase.

 CGMs can be a literal lifesaver for someone with blood glucose issues.
 Whether you have diabetes, hypoglycemia, or another blood sugar condition, you should consider purchasing a CGM.
 In order to have the best CGM experience possible, it is important that you start the process correctly.
 Once you understand exactly how to set up and use your CGM, the process will become automatic.
 But, be prepared for the first couple of sensor applications to take some time.

 In this article, you have learned the start-up process for the Freestyle Libre and some tips and tricks to help you stay sane as you transition to a CGM.
-Additionally, our customer care representatives at US Med are happy to answer any questions you may have and help you get off to a great start with your CGM.
-Contact us today to learn more about our line of CGMs and what they can do for you.
+If you still have questions on setting up your CGM, our US MED customer care representatives are happy to help you get off to a great start with your CGM.
+Contact us today to learn more about our line of CGMs, our simple 90-day CGM supply delivery service, and what we can do for you.